 Twitter has announced it will introduce updates to prevent tweets from disappearing when a user’s timeline auto-refreshes.
 In a tweet posted on 22 September,…

-Android allows users full control and customisation of its devices through a process known as “rooting”, however, there are some risks involved.
-The big question, therefore, is whether it is worth rooting your device, possibly voiding your warrantee, just for a few more options?
+Android allows users full control and customisation of its devices through a process known as “rooting”.
+There are, however, some risks involved.
+The big question, therefore, is whether it is worth rooting your device, possibly voiding your warranty, just for a few more options?
 Simply put, yes.
 Here’s why.

 When I received my HTC Desire earlier this year, a lot of time and effort had gone into researching which phone I would upgrade to.
 I choose the Desire, not because I thought it was the best device (spec wise it definitely wasn’t), but rather, because seemed like the natural successor to Google’s Nexus One, for the possibilities it provided.
 And those possibilities lay in its customisability.

 Before I continue, let me just say, this article is pretty geeky — you have been warned.

 “What is rooting?”
 I hear you asking your screens, so let me tell you.
 Rooting your Android device is granting you, the user, the Linux status of “root”, or “Administrator” if you are more accustomed to Windows terminology.
 It grants you access to normally inaccessible files and folders, and customising those to your needs holds an incredible amount of reward.

 When I got my Desire, I have to admit that I was completely bowled over.
 It worked perfectly and I couldn’t really put it down, except to charge — a lot.
 I was always tinkering with cosmetic things, trying to figure out how it all pieces together and after a few weeks I ran into a problem that I had anticipated, internal memory.
 I guess it was the trigger, I had to do something, or my favourite new toy would become extremely annoying.